My Configs for a Fancy-Looking Terminal (starship, exa, fonts)

 is the main shell I usually work in.

-It is worth mentioning that I use Windows Terminal as a terminal application for simultaneous access to different terminal environments and shells in different tabs, mainly two ones:
+Terminal emulator allows rendering custom fonts and backgrounds (like those little cartoonish bulbs ๐ก).
+I use Windows Terminal as a terminal application (terminal emulator) in Windows for simultaneous access to different terminal environments and shells in different tabs, I mainly use two environments:

 - Ubuntu in Windows Subsystem for Linux (WSL2) with